TheoDrHashiriya/DMus_Payday/README.md

 ## Installation
 1. Download the DoomDynMus mod [here](https://github.com/cyberc001/DoomDynMus/archive/refs/heads/master.zip).
 2. Download the music pack [here](https://github.com/TheoDrHashiriya/DMus_Payday/archive/refs/heads/main.zip).
+3. Extract the contents of the music pack.
+4. Select the contents and add them to archive.
-3. Load both the mod and the music pack into GZDoom.
+5. Load both the mod and the music pack into GZDoom.

 ### Load Order
 - Load any music packs before the mod.